RandWhyTheQAGuy/aegis-protocol/README.md

-**Aegis Protocol** a complete, composable security protocol designed from the ground up for autonomous AI agent systems.
+**Aegis Protocol** a complete, composable security protocol designed from the ground up for autonomous AI agent systems, that provides:

+1. Cryptographically verifiable AI agent identity with granular capability constraints.

+2. Semantic-aware policy enforcement that evaluates what agents attempt to do.

+3. Byzantine-fault-tolerant consensus for multi-agent deployments.

+4. Tamper-evident audit chains for regulatory compliance and forensic investigation.

+5. Portable, open-standard implementation that avoids vendor lock-in.

 Aegis Protocol is a high-performance C++ security layer designed to establish identity, trust, and accountability in decentralized AI agent ecosystems.
 By combining cryptographic "Semantic Passports" with a zero-trust communication protocol, it ensures that autonomous models interact within strictly defined safety bounds and leave a tamper-evident audit trail.